Grove

 Where AI meets your data.

-Grove uses LLMs for narrow, audited tasks.
-Customer Data is contractually walled off from any model training.
+Grove uses LLMs for narrow, well-scoped tasks.
+Customer Data is not used to train any model.

-• Customer Data never used for training, fine-tuning
+• Customer Data never used for training or fine-tuning

 04 Data lifecycle